rayblake800/Pocket-Home-Bismuth-Vanilla/docs/implementation/AddColourIds.md

 5. Save all changes to the project's ColourId namespace file, JSON colour key file, default colour configuration file, and colour key documentation table.
     * Enter '7' to select *"Update project files"*.
     * Enter '1' to select *"Update all colour files"*.
-    * For each new colour key, enter a brief sentence describing its purpose whenprompted.
+    * For each new colour key, enter a brief sentence describing its purpose when prompted.

 ### Integrating ColourIds Manually
 If you prefer not to update IDs with the perl update script, you can instead manually change all relevant files.